GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/figures/input_features_loss/figure.typ

   columns: 2,
   caption: flex-caption(
     short: [
-      Evolution of the training and validation #acr("DoA") loss #l-doa-raw for different input features ],
+      Evolution of the training and validation #_doa loss #l-doa-raw for different input features ],
     long: [
-      Evolution of the training and validation #acr("DoA") loss #l-doa for different input features ],
+      Evolution of the training and validation #_doa loss #l-doa for different input features ],
   ),
   placement: fig-placement,